Cat. No. 1496

 Chemical Name: Anthra[1-9-cd]pyrazol-6(2H)-one

-Biological ActivitySelective inhibitor of c-Jun N-terminal kinase (JNK).
-Competitively and reversibly inhibits JNK1, 2 and 3 (IC50 = 40 - 90 nM) with negligible activity at ERK2, p38β and a range of enzymes (IC50 > 10 μM).
+Biological ActivitySelective JNK inhibitor.
+Competitively and reversibly inhibits JNK1, 2 and 3 (IC50 = 40 - 90 nM) with negligible activity at ERK2, p38β and a range of enzymes.
 Active in vivo.
-Shown to have reduced selectivity over other protein kinases under certain conditions.
+Exhibits reduced selectivity over other protein kinases under certain conditions.
 Protects renal tubular epithelial cells against ischemia/reperfusion-induced apoptosis.
 Prevents BMP9-induced osteogenic differentiation of MSCs.
-Also available as part of the MAPK Inhibitor Tocriset™.
+Essential component of medium for maintaining stem cells in naive pluripotent state.
+Available as part of the MAPK Inhibitor Tocriset™.

 Certificate of Analysis / Safety Data Sheet